keredson/gcode2ws/README.md

 # G-Code to Websocket

-This webapp lets you stream G-Code (created by Cura, Orca Slicer, etc.) to your websocket-enabled printer.
+This webapp lets you stream G-Code (created by Cura, Orca Slicer, etc.) to your websocket-enabled printer(s).

 Known compatible printers:
 - Monoprice Select Mini 3D Printer V2